Mara H. Reed

 Headshot of Mara in bright winter clothing.

 I have been hooked on “geyser gazing” since my teens and have strong ties with Yellowstone’s geyser enthusiast community.
 Their collective knowledge often motivates and informs my research.
 One of my goals is to connect other geyser researchers to this community, so I volunteer for GeyserTimes, a crowdsourced database of geyser eruptions.
-The GeyserTimes team is currently in the process of developing a section of the website dedicated to curated datasets suitable for researchers.

 Contact